Brandon Lowe Preview, Player Props: Rays vs. Mariners

-After batting .250 with two doubles, two home runs, five walks and eight RBI in his past 10 games, Brandon Lowe and the Tampa Bay Rays face the Seattle Mariners (who will start Bryan Woo) at 4:05 PM ET on Saturday.
+After going 1-for-2 with a double and two RBI in his last game, Brandon Lowe and the Tampa Bay Rays face the Seattle Mariners (who will start Bryce Miller) at 1:10 PM ET on Sunday.

-He had a hitless showing in his most recent game (0-for-4) against the Mariners.
+In his most recent game he had a one-hit showing (1-for-2) against the Mariners.

 Brandon Lowe Game Info & Props vs. the Mariners